 There are no two ways about it.
 In each of the above scenarios you need preparation, preparation, preparation.
 And attending an interview is no different.
 The old saying, 'the early bird catches the worm', rings true even today.

 So, the first steps of your preparation should include researching the interviewing company (its products and services, clientele and competitors etc) and interviewer (their profile if this is available).
 This displays your interest and knowledge about the company.

-- Be familiar with your CV and be prepared to talk about both its contents and yourself.
-Examples, examples, examples is crucial to demonstrate both your knowledge of the subject matter and your thought processes
+- Be familiar with your CV and be prepared to talk about both its contents and you.
+Examples, examples, examples are crucial to demonstrate both your knowledge of the subject matter and your thought processes

 - You should always find out as much about the role, responsibilities, reporting line, key people that you will work with and key stakeholders who have a vested interest in your role in the organisation so that you are fully prepared as to what to expect upon joining.

 Aim to arrive at the building 10-15 minutes early in case you need to go to another floor or building in another location.
 Getting to the office early will help you enter the interview relaxed and mentally prepared.
 If for some unforeseen reason you are going to arrive late, always call the interviewer to apologise and let them know the time you will arrive.